The 5th International Workshop on Security and Forensics of IoT

 Internet-of-Things (IoT) are becoming increasingly prevalent in our society, as the backbone of interconnected smart homes, smart hospitals, smart cities, smart wearables and other smart environments.
 IoT leverage embedded technologies equipped with sensors and communication capabilities; they are able to broadcast their presence to other objects and interact with them using different protocols.
-Gartner predicts that, by 2020, 21 billion IoT endpoints will be in use.
+It was estimated by Gartner and Statista that a number of devices between 20.4 and 31 billion was in use in 2020, which may rise to 75 billion devices by 2025.
 Along with usability, efficiency, and cost savings benefits, increasingly, the use of IoT pose security risks and raise challenges to digital forensics.
-The massive DDoS caused by the Mirai botnet which exploited IoT devices is a recent example.
+The constantly growing IoT botnets, such as Dark Nexus, emphasize the need to focus on these aspects.
 This workshop aims to bring together researchers and practitioners from both communities – security and forensics – to discuss problems and solutions regarding IoT.

 Topics of interest include, but are not limited to: